Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 4. Delete the contents of the default `App.svelte` and `main.js` files.
 5. Run `npm run dev`

+If you are using VS Code, there is a really useful extension called [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=JamesBirtles.svelte-vscode) by James Birtles that gives you intellisense for .svelte files however you can follow this article without it.
 ## The Data 📊

 For this project we will need the following data: